-Responsibilities of the Directors for the Financial Report and for Compliance with the Charitable Fundraising Act 1991 (NSW)
+Responsibilities of the Directors for the Financial Report and for Compliance with the Charitable Fundraising Act

-The directors of the Entity are responsible for compliance with the Charitable Fundraising Act 1991 (NSW) and the preparation of the financial report that gives a true and fair view, and have determined that the basis of preparation described in Note 3 to the financial report is appropriate to meet the requirements of the ACNC Act and the Charitable Fundraising Act 1991 (NSW) and the needs of the members.
-The directors' responsibility also includes such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error, and to enable compliance with the Charitable Fundraising Act 1991 (NSW).
+The Directors of the Entity are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards - Simplified Disclosures and the ACNC Act and for compliance with the Charitable Fundraising Act.
+The Director's responsibility also includes such internal control as the Directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error, and to enable compliance with the Charitable Fundraising Act.

-In preparing the financial report, the directors are responsible for assessing the ability of the Entity to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Entity or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the Directors are responsible for assessing the ability of the Entity to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Entity or to cease operations, or has no realistic alternative but to do so.

-Auditor's Responsibilities for the Audit of the Financial Report and for Compliance with Specific Requirements of the Charitable Fundraising Act 1991 (NSW)
+Auditor's Responsibilities for the Audit of the Financial Report and Compliance with Specific Requirements of the Charitable Fundraising Act

-Our objectives are to obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error, and the Entity complied, in all material respects, with specific requirements of the Charitable Fundraising Act 1991 (NSW), and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether: the financial report as a whole is free from material misstatement, whether due to fraud or error; and the Entity complied, in all material respects, with specific requirements of the Charitable Fundraising Act, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.